 This can creates friction and a poor user experience for Alice.
 First, she has to move tokens to her H160 mapped H256 address to be able to make transactions and deploy contracts through the EVM.
 Second, she also needs to hold a balance in her other H256 address (which she has a different private key for) to use Substrate-based features.
 So in short, Alice needs a minimum of two private keys to have the best of both worlds.

 Moonbeam Unified Accounts¶

 Moonbeam’s focus is to create a fully Ethereum-compatible environment on Polkadot with the best user experience possible.
 This extends beyond the base Ethereum feature set, with additional features such as on-chain governance, staking, and cross-chain integrations.

-With Unified Accounts, a user (let's call him Bob) will only need a single H160 address, with its corresponding private key, to do everything we mentioned above including both EVM and Substrate functions.
+With unified accounts, a user, for example, Bob, will only need a single H160 address, with its corresponding private key, to do everything we mentioned above, including both EVM and Substrate functions.